RaajasTongaonkar/Cows-and-Bulls/README.md

  The 1 under Bulls is for the R, which is in the hidden word and in the correct position.
 The 1 under Cows is for the E, which is present in hidden word but is not in the correct position.

-## The Program
-Run `main.py`.
-Player one then types in the hidden word and presses enter.
-Player two then gets to guessing the word.
-<br><br>
 Have fun!